MicrosoftDocs/msix-docs/msix-src/msix-1709-and-1803-support.md

 Users running MSIX on builds later than 1809 can use elevated privileges just by clicking on the app tile.
 The plaftorm detects that elevation is needed and automatically provides it when the user has the necessary credentials.

 On builds 1709 and 1803, users can still run apps with elevated privileges, however they need to explicity select to run the app as an admin.
 One way to do that is by right-clicking on the app's tile and selecting the "Run as administrator" option.

+## Signature verification
+As mentioned earlier, we enforce proper signing of MSIX packages on all Windows versions 1709 and later.
+However, on the older Windows versions (1709 and 1803), IT Pros need to follow a few extra steps to verify the signature before releasing an app for their end users.
+Note, for the end user the MSIX experience does not change in any way.
+The end-user continues to install, launch and use the application as before, since the signature verification is handled by the IT Pros.

+On Windows 10 versions 1809 and later, an IT Pro can verify the app's signature either from PowerShell or through the properties of the MSIX package.

+However, on versions 1709 and 1803 IT Pros cannot verify the signature from the MSIX package's properties, unless the 1809 SDK is installed.
+If the IT Pro has the 1809 SDK on a device with Windows 1709 through 1803, the signature can be verified through SDK tools from PowerShell.